pikvm/pikvm/docs/first_steps.md

     WIFI_ESSID="mynet"
     WIFI_PASSWD="p@s$$w0rd"
     ```

+    !!! warning
+         FIRSTBOOT will erase the msd partition, if used afterwords as a means of switching wifi networks, do not include this option.
+Instead, use different supplicant files for each wifi SSID, mv files to the supplicant dir as needed and reboot.

     There is a possibility that, in countries that support CH13, the device will not connect.
     You will need to configure your router to disable channels 12-14 or disable Auto scan mode so it will connect.